BYLAWS OF THE OREGON CHAPTER

 - Recognition of capabilities and accomplishments.

 Further, the Chapter, its board, officers and members shall support and adhere to the bylaws, purposes, code of ethics and all applicable policies and procedures established by the Society.

 Section 4.
 Restrictions.
 All policies and activities of the Chapter shall be consistent with:

 - Applicable federal, state and local antitrust, trade regulation or other requirements.

 - Tax-exemption requirements imposed on the Society under Internal Revenue Code Section 501(c)(6), including the requirements that the Chapter shall not be organized for profit and that no part of its net earnings shall inure to the benefit of any private individual.

 ARTICLE II: MEMBERSHIP

 Section 2.
 Admission to Membership.
-Admission to membership in the Society shall be governed by the pertinent provisions of the Society’s bylaws and subject to the eligibility requirements set forth above in Section 1.
+Admission to membership in the Society shall be governed by the pertinent provisions of the Society’s bylaws and subject to the eligibility requirements set forth above in Article II, Section 1.